VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 12-19-2021
 - Hotend_Mount_Dragon_v1.040
-  - noticed a slight interference between the hotend mount and the ducts.  adjusted so no more interference.
+  - noticed a slight interference between the hotend mount and the ducts.
+Adjusted so no more interference.
 This should only affect you if you're using crazy volcano.
 - Rapdio UHF ducts
   - Added ducts that are 8.5mm longer than the Rapido HF ducts to support the UHF.
   - **Don't forget to also make the longer Rapido UHF magprobe**